Data-Science-Nigeria/DSN-30-days-of-learning-2025/Machine Learning with Python/README.md

-# Machine Learning with Python
+# Machine Learning with Python and Azure

-Welcome to the Machine Learning with Python guide!
-This section covers various topics related to machine learning using Python.
-It provides an overview of essential concepts and techniques, including data preprocessing, model training, evaluation, and visualization.
+Welcome to the Machine Learning with Python and Azure guide!
+This section covers various topics related to machine learning using Python and Azure.
+It provides an overview of essential concepts and techniques, including data preprocessing, model training, evaluation, visualization, exploring Azure Machine Learning workspace resources, deploying models and performing hyperparameter tuning, you will gain a comprehensive understanding of machine learning in the Azure environment.

 ## Description

+### Machine Learning with Python

 In this learning path, you will: